-During 2015-16, Proctor coached Dylan Grisell to a seventh place finish on platform at the 2016 NCAA Championships, becoming the first All-American in the event in school history.
+During 2015-16, Proctor coached Grisell to a seventh place finish on platform at the 2016 NCAA Championships, becoming the first All-American in the event in school history.

 He also coached rookie Cassidy Gebhart to an NCAA bid after she placed fifth on platform at the ACC Championships.